 They also have the Magic Alley Café, where you can find “Original Tudor Recipe ButterBeer” (yes, it’s a thing!) and other types of coffee and hot chocolate.
-Unfortunately, it was closed before I arrived there at 5 PM, so make sure to go earlier in case you want to stop by the café as well!
+Unfortunately, it was closed before I arrived there at 5 PM, so make sure to go earlier if you want to stop by the café as well!

-Magic Alley is located right in front of Everyman Cinema area, so I recommend you at least stop by to check it out – there are many great restaurants there and the best part is that they are not so well-known yet! 🙂
+Magic Alley is located right in front of the Everyman Cinema area, so I recommend you at least stop by to check it out – there are many great restaurants there and the best part is they are not so well-known yet! 🙂

 WORKING HOURS: Usually from 10 AM to 5 PM during winter time, but you can check the exact schedule here.

 PRICE: The entrance to the coffee shop is free, of course.
 If you would like to participate in the quiz, the fee is £10/person.

 If you are really interested in finding out as much as possible about the fascinating life of William Shakespeare, then you might want to visit the Schoolroom & Guildhall – the very place where he studied and was educated to become the renowned playwright he is known as today!